hajikhorasani/cryptokimpx/README.md

 - the log file path

 # Todo
-While I've been adding blocking mode to C_WaitForSlotEvent, I just added the Ms Windows specific locks of critical sections to safe the threads, thus supporting Linux has lost.
+While I've been adding the blocking mode to C_WaitForSlotEvent, I just had time to add the Ms Windows specific locks of critical sections (to safe the threads), thus supporting of Linux has lost.
 The future plan is refining the code to compile on Linux.